DeNA/DeClang/clang-tools-extra/docs/clang-tidy/index.rst

           value:           'some value'
       ...

+.. _clang-tidy-nolint:

 Suppressing Undesired Diagnostics
 =================================

 :program:`clang-tidy` diagnostics are intended to call out code that does not adhere to a coding standard, or is otherwise problematic in some way.
-However, if it is known that the code is correct, the check-specific ways to silence the diagnostics could be used, if they are available (e.g. bugprone-use-after-move can be silenced by re-initializing the variable after it has been moved out, bugprone-string-integer-assignment can be suppressed by explicitly casting the integer to char, readability-implicit-bool-conversion can also be suppressed by using explicit casts, etc.).
-If they are not available or if changing the semantics of the code is not desired, the ``NOLINT`` or ``NOLINTNEXTLINE`` comments can be used instead.
+However, if the code is known to be correct, it may be useful to silence the warning.
+Some clang-tidy checks provide a check-specific way to silence the diagnostics, e.g.  `bugprone-use-after-move <checks/bugprone-use-after-move.html>`_ can be silenced by re-initializing the variable after it has been moved out, `bugprone-string-integer-assignment
+<checks/bugprone-string-integer-assignment.html>`_ can be suppressed by
+explicitly casting the integer to ``char``, `readability-implicit-bool-conversion
+<checks/readability-implicit-bool-conversion.html>`_ can also be suppressed by
+using explicit casts, etc.

+If a specific suppression mechanism is not available for a certain warning, or its use is not desired for some reason, :program:`clang-tidy` has a generic mechanism to suppress diagnostics using ``NOLINT`` or ``NOLINTNEXTLINE`` comments.

+The ``NOLINT`` comment instructs :program:`clang-tidy` to ignore warnings on the *same line* (it doesn't apply to a function, a block of code or any other language construct, it applies to the line of code it is on).
+If introducing the comment in the same line would change the formatting in undesired way, the ``NOLINTNEXTLINE`` comment allows to suppress clang-tidy warnings on the *next line*.

+Both comments can be followed by an optional list of check names in parentheses (see below for the formal syntax).

 For example:

 .. code-block:: c++

-  class Foo
+  class Foo {
-  {
-    // Silent all the diagnostics for the line
-    Foo(int param); // NOLINT
+    // Suppress all the diagnostics for the line Foo(int param); // NOLINT

+    // Consider explaining the motivation to suppress the warning.
+    Foo(char param); // NOLINT: Allow implicit conversion from `char`, because <some valid reason>.

-    // Silent only the specified checks for the line Foo(double param); // NOLINT(google-explicit-constructor, google-runtime-int)
+    // Silence only the specified checks for the line Foo(double param); // NOLINT(google-explicit-constructor, google-runtime-int)

-    // Silent only the specified diagnostics for the next line
+    // Silence only the specified diagnostics for the next line
     // NOLINTNEXTLINE(google-explicit-constructor, google-runtime-int)
     Foo(bool param);
   };

 The formal syntax of ``NOLINT``/``NOLINTNEXTLINE`` is the following: